pasky/pachi/README.md

 ## Large Patterns

-Pachi uses MM patterns to guide tree search (mcts priors).
-The pattern matcher runs on the cpu each time a new node is explored.
-For each possible move it looks for known spatial / tactical features and rates them according to learned weights, which are obtained through supervised learning (see pattern/README for details).
+Pachi uses MM patterns to guide tree search.
+The pattern matcher runs on the cpu each time a new node is explored (see pattern/README for details).
 Right now prediction rate is about 37%.

 One benefit of MM is that the weights are very small.
 If you used previous Pachi versions, it's no longer necessary to install extra files to